Telefonica/marathontool/README.md

-*Project Description*
+# Marathon Tool

+### Project Description

-* Marathon Tool is a POC for using heavy queries to perform a Time-Based Blind SQL Injection attack.
+Marathon Tool is a POC for using heavy queries to perform a Time-Based Blind SQL Injection attack.
 This tool is still work in progress but is right now in a very good alpha version to extract information from web applications using Microsoft SQL Server, Microsoft Access, MySQL or Oracle Databases.

-*Application Supported features:*
+### Application Supported features:
 * Database Schema extraction from SQL Server, Oracle and MySQL
 * Data extraction from Microsoft Access 97/2000/2003/2007 databases
 * Parameter Injection using HTTP GET or POST